 Here's a list to help you with your holiday sparkling wine buys.

 It's getting to be that time of year when the holiday parties and merriment begin.
-We're all starting to think about celebratory festivities where it is customary to open a bottle of lovely bubbly.
+We're all starting to think about celebratory festivities where opening a bottle of lovely bubbly is customary.
 So, to help you navigate your wine store, this post will walk you through the different kinds of sparkling wine you can find on the shelves and what to expect from them.
 Our hope is that you walk away with a few bottles to show the range of sparkling wine.

 A Quick Guide to Sparkling Wine